Why study at BCU?

 Transforming our campus

-We are investing £260 million across our buildings and facilities to give you the best possible learning environment.
+We've invested £260 million across our buildings and facilities to give you the best possible learning environment.

 - £63 million was invested in the Curzon Building to ensure Birmingham City Business School, the School of English, the School of Law and the School of Social Sciences have the most up-to-date resources and learning environments.